codespree/quantcrypt/README.md

 quantcrypt = "0.2.0"
 ```

-For the purposes of the [PQC Hackathon](https://github.com/IETF-Hackathon/pqc-certificates), the library can also be included in IPD mode.
+For the purposes of the [PQC Hackathon](https://github.com/IETF-Hackathon/pqc-certificates), the library can also be included in IPD mode (for ML-DSA and ML-KEM only).
 This mode is enabled by setting the `ipd` feature in your Cargo.toml.
 ```toml
 [dependencies]
 quantcrypt = { version = "0.2.0", features = ["ipd"] }
 ```

 When the `ipd` feature is enabled, the library will use [IPD OIDs](https://github.com/IETF-Hackathon/pqc-certificates/blob/master/docs/oid_mapping.md) and will not use the newly introduced `context` parameter in the finalized FIPS 204 standard.
+SLH-DSA signatures will not be supported in this mode.

 Otherwise, it will use the finalized OIDs where possible, and will use the `context` parameter in the finalized FIPS 204 standard by setting it to an empty string.